simonihmig/responsive-image/README.md

 <img id="ember308" src="..." srcset="..." sizes="(min-width: 800px) 800px, 100vw">
 ```

-**Important:** If you use this component, you have to exclude the destination folder from fingerprinting:
+**Important:** If you use this component, you have to exclude the destination folder from fingerprinting in production.
+This is because the image URLs are generated dynamically at runtime, where replacement of all original file names with their fingerprinted counterpart is currently not possible:
 ```js
 //ember-cli-build.js